 Good sightlines on the B1246 to North Dalton allow a painless few miles along a wide road that is taken out of necessity rather than for any other reason.
 Riders of the longer Big G – and now Big J – cyclosportive routes will be familiar with the drag out of North Dalton and the next few miles past St Nicholas, Wetwang and on to the Fimber roundabout (at which there is both a woodland cafe favoured by motorcyclists and the Yorkshire Wolds Railway tourist spot).
 On Hull Thursday’s sportive the third exit takes the wearying riders half a mile uphill along the B1248 Malton road, but instead at this roundabout we continue along the B1251 straight ahead to Fimber.
 Before long we leave the B1251 and move on to Fridaythorpe along the Burdale Road.

 It’s a gravelly left turn and a short stiff climb before a longer drag up to Fridaythorpe.
 The church is passed on the left before the T junction.
-(At this point I typically find the shade of a tree on the village green opposite the lichgate and have a bit of a lie down.)
+(In fair weather at this point I typically find the shade of a tree on the village green opposite the lych-gate and have a bit of a lie down.)

 On towards Thixendale along a splendid up and down road that brings us back in to North Yorkshire at the bottom of a short, sharp dink.
 On the final descent snatch a glimpse of Thixendale below as you grip the brake levers and pick your way through the broken road surface.
 The village hall (originally a school, then a Youth Hostel) is open only on Sundays for refreshments.